 Step 5: Thanking and Recognition

 Thanking your colleagues for their contributions can be one of the most rewarding experiences as a coordinator.
-As a best practice, be sure to say thank you early and as often as possible.
+As a best practice, be sure to say thank you early and often.
 Use certificates, plaques, thank you cards, special awards, United Way pins or hold a thank you event.
 Thanking fellow employees will make them more inclined to support United Way in the future!

 We have leadership pins for those giving at a leadership level of $1,000 or more and for those who have been giving for 25 or more years.
 Please ask your loaned executive for details.